 25 May 2018

-I love ravens, not only because they’re really smart but because they’re great acrobatic fliers.
-They show off to impress each other.
+I love ravens, not only because they’re really smart but because they’re great acrobatic fliers and show off to impress each other.

 Ravens live a long time — 30 to 40 years — and don’t breed until they’re 2-4 years old.
-In their first few years they hang out in flocks, get to know other ravens, and choose a mate for life.
+In their first few years they hang out in flocks, get to know other ravens, and spend time playing in the sky.
+In the process they choose a mate for life.

 p.s.
-Read more about ravens in love in this February 2017 blog from the Walking Mountains Science Center in Avon, Colorado: Romance is in the Air for Ravens.
+Learn about ravens in love in this February 2017 blog from the Walking Mountains Science Center in Avon, Colorado: Romance is in the Air for Ravens.

 Thanks Kate.
 Great video and article.